Victorian AFSL sees licence cancelled and MD banned

 Banning

-In a subsequent announcement made on the same day (28 June), ASIC said it has banned managing director Dr Robert Payne from providing financial services, performing any function involved in the carrying on of a financial services business and controlling an entity that carries on a financial services business for four years.
+In a subsequent announcement made on the same day (28 June), ASIC said it has banned managing director Dr Robert Payne from providing financial services, performing any function involved in the carrying on of a financial services business, and controlling an entity that carries on a financial services business for four years.

-Payne was a responsible manager and key person at Guildfords, responsible for monitoring and supervising its authorised and corporate authorised representatives including Atkins.
+Payne was a responsible manager and key person at Guildfords, responsible for monitoring and supervising its authorised and corporate authorised representatives, including Atkins.

 ASIC found that Payne:

-• Lacked the competence and diligence required of a responsible manager as he had no control or oversight over Atkins, MIM and MAM, with his failures extending to overseeing a licensee that engaged in unauthorised derivatives trading (amongst other breaches), causing investor losses;
+• Lacked the competence and diligence required of a responsible manager as he had no control or oversight over Atkins, MIM and MAM, with his failures extending to overseeing a licensee that engaged in unauthorised derivatives trading (among other breaches), causing investor losses;

-• Did not understand the extent of Guildfords’ failures to comply with its duties as a licensee and he sought to minimise the significance of, and his responsibility for, them; and
+• Did not understand the extent of Guildfords’ failures to comply with its duties as a licensee, and he sought to minimise the significance of, and his responsibility for, them; and

 • Was involved in Guildfords’ contraventions of financial services laws.